Tuning out local panic, some foreign funds buy China stocks

 A-share investments have over the past year rewarded overseas funds, as they tended to cluster around blue chips which were less caught up in the market’s boom-bust.

-Kathryn Langridge, head of emerging equities at Manulife Asset Management, names Daqin Railway and SAIC Motor as examples of stocks less likely to be affected by emotional rather than rational behaviour among local investors.
+Kathryn Langridge, head of emerging equities at Manulife Asset Management, names Daqin Railway and SAIC Motor (601006.SS) (600104.SS) as examples of stocks less likely to be affected by emotional rather than rational behavior among local investors.

 “You do run the risk of underperforming for a while but there are strong reasons to own those stocks.
 A lot of the animal spirits have been in companies we regard as un-investable,” Langridge said, adding that she might buy more as shares get cheaper.